 Cold sores develop and heal in the following stages:

-• Stage 2: Within around 2 days of the first symptoms, small, fluid-filled blisters form on the face, most often on one side of the lips.
+3. Formation of blisters: Small, fluid-filled blisters form on the face, often on one side of the lips.
 People getting cold sores for the first time, such as young children, may also develop a fever or a sore mouth.

-• Stage 5: In the final phase, the cold sore heals completely, and the scab falls off.
+5. Healing: In the final phase, the cold sore heals completely, and the scab falls off.
+Cold sores typically disappear within 5 to 15 days.

 There are no treatments that can cure cold sores outright.
 Instead, a person can try treatments that reduce symptoms, the frequency of cold sores, and speed healing.